imamabi/ChemEnsembl_screener/README.md

-# ChemEnsembl_screener
+# ChemEn_learn
 ## Inhibitor Classification Pipeline — Optuna-Optimized Version
-Automated training and hyperparameter optimization of seven machine learning models using Optuna, integrated into a robust ensemble VotingClassifier.
+Chemical Ensemble Learn (ChemEn_learn) is an automated training and hyperparameter optimization pipeline for seven machine learning models using Optuna, integrated into a robust ensemble VotingClassifier.
 _________________________________________________________________________________________________________________________________________________________

 ### Overview